stevenaleach/ssmprov/README.md

 # 7.5 Try the RUN command now, and the last BASH block in the new .transcript.txt
 will be run which will re-install all the /_/bin and /_/src files from the transcript.
-(which should be the same as those already there), and satisfy the model later since a proper OUTPUT block will also now have been added to the context reasurring it that the code was run.
+(which should be the same as those already there), and satisfy the model later since a proper OUTPUT block will also now have been added to the context reassuring it that the code was run.

 # 8. Save primed checkpoint